flintlib/flintlib.github.io/workshop2025.md

 and technical talks.
 Feel free to reach out to the organizers with presentation proposals or suggestions for topics you'd like to see covered.

+Additional informal talks and public discussions will be scheduled as the need arises.

 ## Discussion